MatthewJDavis/matthewjdavis.github.io/_posts/2018-08-05-aws-ami-names-with-powershell-for-packer.md

 ### Get-EC2Image -Filter

 To get the information I require, I will use the [Get-EC2Image Cmdlet] with the [Filter] parameter.
-There are a number of parameters that can be filtered on that can be found on the [API documentation], the two that made sense to me are the platform and name.
+There are a number of parameters that can be filtered on and those parameters can be found on the [API documentation], the two that made sense to me are the platform and name.

 Here's the code: